 The Bottom Line

 There we have it!
-You’ve made it to the end of the guide.
 Now that you have taken the time to read through all of the above, we hope that we have been able to help you understand a little bit more about the main fashion styles and leading brands/designers of the 1980s.

-A truly eclectic and vibrant era with regards to fashion, the 80s were a time where color dominated the fashion industry, and there was a huge focus on sportswear, silhouette clothing and taffeta evening wear.
+A truly eclectic and vibrant era in fashion, the 80s were a time when color dominated the fashion industry, and there was a huge focus on sportswear, silhouette clothing, and taffeta evening wear.

 As for fashion icons of time?
-Well, names such as Madonna, Bianca aggar and Grace Jones are just a few of the stars of this time period that helped to shape modern aspects of modern fashion as we know it today.
+Well, names such as Madonna, Bianca Jagger, and Grace Jones are just a few of the stars of this time that helped to shape modern aspects of fashion as we know it today.

 The trends of the 1980s often make a resurgence into modern-day fashion (for example, mom jeans are a classic trend from the 80s that many people have as a staple in their wardrobe to this very day)

 So, if you’re planning on incorporating styles from the 80s into your everyday clothing collection – make sure to follow our guide above to do it right.

 Before you click off this guide, why don’t you consider giving it a bookmark?
 That way, if you ever needed to come back and refresh your knowledge of the leading fashion icons, designers, and styles of the 1980s – you’ll know exactly where you can find us!